The DEC PDP-8 has been

 Tying Off Unused Memory Data Lines

-The simplest way to handle the mismatch of the 16-bit of the RAM and 12-bit computer is to ignore the four unneeded bits.
+The simplest way to handle the mismatch of the 16-bit RAM and 12-bit computer is to ignore the four unneeded bits.
 However, when IC1 and IC2 are receiving data from the MD bus, we cannot let the four unused inputs float.
 Floating CMOS inputs can result in unwanted current draw and damage the chip.
 Tying them to ground won’t work because those are also outputs and could source excessive current in that condition.
 So the solution is to tie those lines to ground through 10K resistors, R1-R4.

 Choosing a Non-volatile RAM Solution